oven-sh/bun/README.md

 brew install llvm@13 coreutils libtool cmake libiconv automake openssl@1.1 ninja gnu-sed pkg-config
 ```

-Bun (& the version of Zig) need LLVM 13 and Clang 13 (clang is part of LLVM).
+bun (& the version of Zig) need LLVM 13 and Clang 13 (clang is part of LLVM).
 Weird build & runtime errors will happen otherwise.

 Make sure LLVM 13 is in your `$PATH`: